scottclowe/matlab-schemer/CONTRIBUTING.md

 Please only add one colour scheme per pull request.
 If you have multiple colorschemes to add, make a pull request for each of them.

+The Schemer README includes some
+[advice on creating a colour scheme][scheme creation advice], which you might find useful.

 It is preferable to include a screenshot demonstrating an example of your new MATLAB theme.
 To make your screenshot,